Ugberaese512/DSA-Data-Analysis-Capstone-Project/README.md

 #### The Electronics category had the highest total review count.
 Higher reviews likely reflect greater sales or longer presence on the platform.

+### 4. Products with the Highest Average Ratings
+#### Some products scored as high as 4.8 or 5.0, mostly in the Tech Accessories category.
+These top-rated products often had fewer reviews, suggesting early high satisfaction.

 ### 5. Average Actual Price vs Discounted Price by Category
 ![5 actual vs discounted](https://github.com/user-attachments/assets/a0c44834-0ed3-4240-a4f1-5ecf3aaa6e1c)
 #### Average actual prices were significantly higher than discounted prices in most categories.
 Suggests reliance on heavy discounting to attract buyers, especially in tech-related products.

+### 6. Products with the Highest Number of Reviews
+#### A few standout products like electronics, computer & accessories, home & kitchen  had review counts above 90,000, showing exceptional popularity or longevity.
+These products can be used as benchmarks for future listings.

+### 7. Products with a Discount of 49% or More
+#### Over 49% of products in the dataset had a discount ≥ 50%.
+Discounts are a key strategy for conversion on Amazon, especially in electronics.

 ### 8. Distribution of Product Ratings